 For example, suppose you made a mistake when doing accounts and cost the company $5,000 in revenue.
-In that case, apologizing by saying “I’m sorry I messed up” is both unprofessional and unlikely to get the issue resolved.
-So instead, take responsibility for your actions and apologize by saying, “I’m sorry I lost us $5,000 in revenue” because this shows that you know what the problem was and may help convince whoever is running the company to not think of you as a liability.
+In that case, apologizing by saying “I’m sorry I messed up” is unprofessional and unlikely to resolve the issue.
+So instead, take responsibility for your actions and apologize by saying, “I’m sorry I lost us $5,000 in revenue” because this shows that you know what the problem was and may help convince whoever is running the company not to think of you as a liability.

 Simple mistakes usually require simpler sincerest apologies, but if there’s anything more complicated going on, then it’s best to write an email outlining exactly what went wrong, how you’re going to avoid it happening again, and why whatever happened should never have occurred in the first place.

 This will show that you understand your same mistake and are confident enough to take responsibility for it without trying to shift blame onto something else or even trying to defend yourself because if they want accountability, then that’s what they’ll get with your good apology email.

 If extenuating circumstances were surrounding whatever happened, then include these details after you’ve explained exactly what you’re apologizing for so they know that being sorry doesn’t always mean understanding why it happened.